jnnanav-aws/aws-iot-edukit-tutorials/workshop/content/Blinky hello world/Blinking the LEDs/_index.en.md

 ```
 pio run --environment core2foraws --target erase
 ```
+>  When the command in the  terminal window completes, the AWS IoT EduKit may not automatically restart or appear to be different.
+Power the device off and then on to confirm that the firmware was flashed.

+{{% notice note %}}
+Erasing the firmware results in a blank device screen and an audible ticking sound.
+This is expected behavior.
+The device is continually rebooting itself because it doesn't have an application to run.
+{{% /notice %}}

 Congratulations!
 You successfully communicated to your AWS IoT EduKit and blinked its LEDs.
 Now you are ready to the complete the final section of this tutorial, [**conclusion**](conclusion.html).